garfieldnate/garfieldnate.github.io/src/pages/posts/2011-07-29-parsing-in-cognitive-modeller.md

 * Models shared by the community provide baseline results, making work from different researchers comparable and making it easier to measure the advancement of the field.

-* Models can be shared with other researchers easily via the internet.</ul><div>There are several such available frameworks, including [Soar](http://sitemaker.umich.edu/soar/home), Allen Newell's creation, and [ActR](http://act-r.psy.cmu.edu/), which is more popular and seems to draw more government funding.
+* Models can be shared with other researchers easily via the internet.
+There are several such available frameworks, including [Soar](http://sitemaker.umich.edu/soar/home), Allen Newell's creation, and [ActR](http://act-r.psy.cmu.edu/), which is more popular and seems to draw more government funding.

 Like the 1950s scientists, researchers in cognition have split into different schools which study different aspects of the mind.
 The main split is between *symbolic* and *subsymbolic* models.